tkim/rank_api_doc/source/requestResponse.rst

 For RANK API data extraction is accopmlished by referencing ``//blp/rankapi-beta``  as the service name in your program.
 This command will allow your service to redirect all RANK API request to the test environment.

-Once the client has thoroughly tested the custom-built strategies, they can acces the service in production environment by changing the service name from ``//blp/rankapi-beta`` to  ``//blp/rankapi``.
+Once the client has thoroughly tested the custom-built strategies, they can access the service in production environment by changing the service name from ``//blp/rankapi-beta`` to  ``//blp/rankapi``.

 .. important::